 Esra Akcan

-Akcan's research on modern and contemporary architecture and urbanism foregrounds the intertwined histories of Europe, West Asia and East Africa, and offers new ways to understand architecture's role in global, social and environmental justice.
+Esra Akcan is Professor and Director of Graduate Studies in the Department of Architecture and board member at the Institute for Comparative Modernities.
+Akcan's research on modern and contemporary architecture and urbanism foregrounds the intertwined histories of Europe, West Asia, and Northeast Africa and offers new ways to understand architecture's role in global, social, and environmental justice.
+She has written extensively on critical and postcolonial theory, racism, immigration, reparations and transitional justice, architectural photography, translation, neoliberalism, and global history.
 Her book Architecture in Translation: Germany, Turkey and the Modern House (Duke University Press, 2012) offers a new way to understand the global movement of architecture that extends the notion of translation beyond language to visual fields.
 It advocates a commitment to a new culture of translatability from below and in multiple directions for cosmopolitan ethics and global justice.
 Turkey: Modern Architectures in History (Reaktion/Chicago University Press, 2012, with Sibel Bozdoğan) is part of a series that aims at an inclusive survey of modern world architecture and is the first volume in any language to cover the entire 20th century in Turkey.
-Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA-1984/87 (Birkhäuser/De Gruyter University Press, 2018) defines open architecture as the translation of a new ethics of hospitality into design process.
-It exemplifies formal, programmatic and procedural steps towards open architecture during the urban renewal of Berlin's immigrant neighborhood, by giving voice not only to the established and understudied architects who were invited to build public housing here, but also to noncitizen residents.
-Building in Exile: Bruno Taut (Niggli, with Bernd Nicolai) explains the continuing relevance of Bruno Taut in imagining architecture's role for global and climate justice.
-Her book Abolish Human Bans: Intertwined Histories of Architecture (CCA, 2022) builds on her theory of architectural translation to construct an activist gesture against the racist anti-immigration policies of ruling powers.
-She has edited Art and Architecture of Migration and Discrimination (with Iftikhar Dadi, Routledge, 2023).
-Currently, she is writing Right-to-Heal: Architecture in Transitions After Conflicts and Disasters.
+Open Architecture: Migration, Citizenship and the Urban Renewal of Berlin-Kreuzberg by IBA-1984/87 (Birkhäuser/De Gruyter Academic Press, 2018) defines open architecture as the translation of a new ethic of welcoming into the design process.
+It exemplifies formal, programmatic, and procedural steps towards open architecture during the urban renewal of Berlin's immigrant neighborhood by giving voice not only to the established and understudied architects who were invited to build public housing here but also to noncitizen residents.
+Abolish Human Bans: Intertwined Histories of Architecture (CCA, 2022) builds on her theory of architectural translation to construct an activist gesture against the racist anti-immigration policies of ruling powers.
+Her coedited book Art and Architecture of Migration and Discrimination (Routledge, 2023, with Iftikhar Dadi) shows the scope of diverse artistic media that responded to the Partitions and compulsory mass migrations of the twentieth century, as well as the Muslim diasporas in Europe.
+Her book Right-to-Heal: Resettler Nationalism and Architecture after Conflicts and Disasters (Duke University Press, 2025) explores architecture's role in healing societies after conflicts and disasters by discussing buildings and spaces in relation to transitional justice and energy transition.
+Currently, she is writing A History of the World made by Modern Architecture.

 Academic Research/Specialty Areas